emilybrooks/emilybrooks.github.io/tms.md

 	yashiro flame strike hierophants
 	tsubasa piercing void hierophant

-check if you got a grisly piercing if you needed it
+Note: check for the grisly piercing if needed

+Casting:

+		Yashiro > Kiria

 Backtrack to center room
 Fight encounter near the west and south doors

-Casting:

-		Yashiro > Kiria

 Farm #2

 itsuki

 		grand rapier master
 		learn rakunda over focused blade
 		switch to tyrfing, you don't have to master it now

 tsubasa

 		hayanie master
 		winged lance master
 		kaishu yari master

-kiria:
+kiria

 		thyrsus master

-yashiro:
+yashiro

 		masamune up to str amplify

-	Note: He should get this from subcast sessions, but if not you should swap tsubasa for him at the end of the grind
+Note: Yashiro should get this from subcast sessions, but if not you should swap out tsubasa for yashiro at the end of the grind

 itsuki heat wave carrietta, mazio colossus tsubasa piercing void carrietta, sexydance, zandyne pegasus knight kiria lullaby song/makajamaon/agilao colossus/mazandyne when you get it yashiro heatwave carrietta, flame strike colossus

 make sure you have 6 5-star prestige before leaving